 2 cups of chicken broth per person, piping hot

 10 oz sliced mushrooms, sautéed in 1 T sesame oil + 1 T olive oil

 1 T chopped cilantro per bowl

 Toppings: lime wedges, hot pepper flakes, soy sauce, chopped peanuts or cashews

 In deep soup bowls, stoveside, layer the cooked noodles with the mushrooms, coleslaw, meatballs, scallions and cilantro.
 Ladle with piping hot broth to cover.
 The hot broth will coax the various flavors into perfect harmony.
 Serve the extra toppings on the table for everyone to help themselves to.

 SETTING AN ASIAN-INSPIRED TABLE:

 Happy Chinese New Year!
-May the Year of the Sheep be an ausipicious one for you!
+May the new year be an ausipicious one for you!

 (Title photo courtesy of Google Images)